Medication Search - Halaven

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

-Who should NOT take the Halaven medication?
+Who should NOT take Halaven?

 Do not take this medication if you: